Tabzz98/portfolio/index.md

 ## What I Do
-### Development Tools
+### Language Design & Implementation
 In July 2019, I co-founded [Pragma](https://pragmalang.com/): a company dedicated to building great software development tools.
-We're primarily working on a new language for specifying business requirements, and then translating them to an entire back-end system.
-The goal is to remove much of the toil that server-side application developers have to deal with, and make it much easier for front-end developers and data scientists to focus on what they care about.
+We're primarily working on a new language for building GraphQL APIs through schema-driven development.

 ### Web Development
 In March 2018, I was hired as a Web developer at [CodeObia](http://codeobia.com/), Amman, where I practiced building full-stack web applications, mainly using JavaScript on both ends.